samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 2hr20min minutes at an Easy-Moderate, RPE6 pace using 1-minute walking
+> Run 2hr20min at an Easy-Moderate, RPE6 pace using 1-minute walking breaks when
-> breaks when necessary to maintain your form.
+> necessary to maintain your form.

 ## Week 2